Guided By Grace

 On Letting Go of Control

-There’s a different kind of quiet on Sundays.
-Not the dramatic silence after chaos, but the kind that lingers gently — like the air after rain.
-Today I’m sitting by the window, watching the light fall unevenly across the room, and I realise this week has been about one thing: control.
-Or rather, my slow…
+Sundays carry a different kind of stillness.
+Not the kind that follows chaos, but something softer that settles into the day, like the air after rain.
+I’m sitting by the window now, watching the light fall unevenly across the room, and it becomes clear that this week has circled around one thing: control.
+Or maybe…

 Keep reading